OutRite/Abyde/README.md

 Sections are ended with `||`.
 `a` Adds parameter one and two and outputs to ro.
 `s` Subtracts parameter two from one and outputs to ro.
-`m` Moves data from the second parameter to the first parameter.
+`m` Copies data from the second parameter to the first parameter.
 `o` Outputs rs to stdout.
 `i` Waits for one byte stdin and outputs to ro.
 `b` Continue if parameter is not zero.